|

 or recess times.

-- The classroom or classrooms that we will be presenting in.
+- The classroom that we will be presenting in.

 - The number of students in each class and the number and length